strawbunnylatte/strawbunnylatte/README.md

 <img width="2048" height="226" alt="Image" src="https://github.com/user-attachments/assets/0949940f-3225-490f-b682-7e339bb6a3ac" />

-DNI: proshippers/darkshippers, minors under 13 + adults over 25 (this isn't really a strict dni, more of a thin ice, if you DO interact, do so with care), racists, homophobes, zoophiles, ableists/people who mock disabilities for fun. full dni/int in strawpage
+DNI: proshippers/darkshippers, minors under 13 + adults over 25 (this isn't really a strict dni, more of a thin ice, if you DO interact, do so with care), racists, homophobes, zoophiles, ableists/people who mock disabilities for fun. full dni/int also in my strawpage

 ${\textsf{\color{#ffffff} . }}$